VDA5050/VDA5050/VDA5050_EN.md

 4. The vehicle continues with the executing the previous order.

 If the AGV receives an order with the same orderId and orderUpdateId twice, the second order will be ignored.
-This might happen, if the master control sends the order again, because the state message came too late and the master control could not verify that the first order was received.
+This might happen, if the master control sends the order again because the state message came too late and the master control could not verify that the first order was received.

 ### 6.6.7 Corridors

 The optional corridor edge attribute allows the vehicle to deviate from the edge trajectory for obstacle avoidance and defines the boundaries within which the vehicle is allowed to operate.
 In this context, the trajectory is the pre-planned path that the vehicle would follow if no corridor attribute were defined.
-The behavior of a vehicle using the corridor attribute of an edge is still the behavior of a line-guided vehicle with the ability to avoid obstacles.
+The behavior of a vehicle using the corridor attribute is still the behavior of a line-guided vehicle with the exception that it's allowed to temporarily deviate from a trajectory to avoid obstacles.

 *Remark:
 An edge inside an order defines a logical connection between two nodes and not necessarily the (real) trajectory that a vehicle follows when driving from the start node to the end node.